Did you know that:

 Accessibility

-Accessibility is the set of practices that aims to make information available to these people as well, in the most complete way possible and without limitations.
+Worldwide, 1 billion people suffer from some form of disability.
+In Italy alone, there are 3 million, more than 5% of the population.
+Accessibility is the set of practices aimed at making information accessible to these people in the most complete way possible and without limitations.

 Access to information and communication technologies is recognized by the United Nations Convention on the Rights of Persons with Disabilities as a fundamental human right.